Reference

 Returns True if the key was deleted, False otherwise (as is the case if it wasn’t set in the first place.)

-delete_multi(keys[, time=0, key_prefix=None]) → deleted
+delete_multi(keys[, key_prefix=None]) → deleted

 Delete each of key in the sequence keys.